blehtela/gamjet-analysis/README.txt

 To-do later:
 - update h2r9vspt r9 binning.
 Check if r9 cut makes sense at pT>230 GeV for Photon200 trigger, and if efficiency drops too much

+w21: using bpix veto again (for jet and for photon, see bpixjv), added cross section histograms (pr50xs, etc.),
+        using integrated lumi calculated with brilcalc (this needs to be updated with each new JSON!), updated to new JSON files (daily 19.5. and golden 16.5.); this code version is run with daily JSON.
 w20: New Golden JSON (13.05.), otherwise identical to w17, w18 and w19.
 w19: New Daily JSON (15.05.), otherwise same as w17 and w18.
 w18: Golden JSON (03.05.), but with new version V2 of L2L3Residuals and jetvetomap.
 Otherwise like w17.